DimaZeland/Java-Software-Engineer/10-Hibernate/hibernate-starter/README.md

 ### ⚙️ The project uses:

+- Java SE 16 (for distributing a portable code for desktops and servers)
 - Gradle (project build system)
+- Groovy Gradle DSL (a gradle specific way to form build scripts)
 - Lombok library (to reduce the code in the classes)
 - PostgreSQL database
 - H2 database (in order to conduct full testing)